Debasree-3031999/All_about_JavaScript/reference/Progress.md

 //setInterval - runs function repeatedly, at specific intervals
 //clearInterval

 //the DOMContentLoaded event fires when the initial HTML document has been completely loaded and parsed ,without waiting for stylesheet images to finish loading

+       //the load event is fired when the whole page has loaded ,including all dependent resources such as stylesheet and images.

+ scroll Event - on element or document

+ window.addEventListener('scroll',function(){
+    console.log(window.scrollY + "px")//vertical axis;

+    console.log(window.scrollX + "px")//horizontal axis
+ })

+ //we can know browser screen height width by consoling (window.innerHeight),(window.innerWidth)

+ //resize event fires when the document view(window) has been resized
+ //syntax--> window.addEventListener('resize",function(){
+    console.log(window.innerWidth)
+ })